 Money market funds are usually very safe.
 They allow easy access to the cash invested, and they don't require a minimum.
 Their rates are slightly below those of CDs that levy penalties if funds are withdrawn before they come due.

 When interest rates are low, they may pay less than the rate of inflation.
 When that happens, fund investors are actually losing their purchasing power.
 However, many cannot afford to take the risk required to stay ahead of inflation, such as stocks, corporate bonds or hi-yield mutual funds.

 Unlike bank money market accounts, they are not insured by the Federal Deposit Insurance Corporation.

-How Are They Different From Other Mutual Funds?
+How They Are Different From Other Mutual Funds

 Unlike mutual funds that are invested in stocks, money market funds usually try to keep the net asset value of (NAV) of each share at a dollar.
 They are allowed to do so because they are invested in safe, short-term debt.
 This allows their investors to avoid changing the value on the books every day.
 They pay interest instead.
 Therefore, the value of the money market fund is dependent on the yield or interest rate, which does vary.
 It is very rare for the NAV to fall below a dollar, called breaking the buck, but it can happen if the investments do poorly.

 On September 16, 2008, the $62 billion Reserve Primary Fund broke the buck.
 It was the nation's oldest money market fund.
 The money market had invested in Lehman Brothers short-term debt.
 When that investment bank went bankrupt, Reserve's NAV dropped to 97 cents.

 Reserve Primary was the first money fund in 14 years to break the buck.
 This made panicked investors withdraw $139 billion out of money market funds in the next two days, according to IMoneyNet.